Our Homes will be hosting Open Days on Sat 21st Jan – please click to find out more and book your appointment.

 At Camberley Manor, our Surrey care teams take a comprehensive approach to dementia care.
 We recognise the significance of incorporating stimulating activities into our residents’ daily routines, all within a welcoming atmosphere.

 By regularly organising events and activities, our skilled team engages residents on physical, mental, and social levels, ultimately enhancing their overall well-being.
-These activities are designed to be enjoyed by all the residents no matter their medical condition or challenges with accessibility.
+These activities in our communal areas are designed to be enjoyed by all the residents no matter their medical condition or challenges with accessibility.
 Additionally, our group events provide ample opportunities for our residents to forge new connections, socialise, and share their stories.
 One of such events available in our Surrey home is “Dementia Cafe”, welcoming anyone affected by the disease to share their experiences, socialise and enjoy a cup of tea in a safe and supportive environment.

 Specialist dementia care in our award-winning home